How does CapGeek.com's in-season tracker work?

 Tracking the cap for all 30 teams during the season is an inexact science because — among a variety of reasons — the NHL does not disclose official transaction dates and times or adjusted performance bonus amounts (updated daily to reflect amounts that have been ruled unattainable).
 Both pieces of information are required to ensure 100 percent accuracy in cap totals.

-Nonetheless, CapGeek.com tracks the cap daily by estimating transaction dates and times and assuming all performance bonuses will be earned — except in rare cases where we have confirmed bonuses have been ruled unattainable by the league.
+Nonetheless, CapGeek.com tracks the cap daily by estimating transaction dates and times.
 The result is the best possible estimation of cap space for all 30 teams.

 CapGeek.com's sophisticated tracking system generates salary cap projections for each day of the season, which is a critical in understanding the ever-changing cap positions of teams with players on long-term injured reserve.